 One of the standout items in the living room is, in fact, from IKEA.
 Melling used the rounded, blonde wood legs from a Stockholm Coffee Table and replaced the top to create a custom, designer-looking piece.
 The dusty pink tabletop acts as a focal point and ties in with the artwork, throw cushions, and even the French press, which all have warm accents.

 Melling started the design process by deciding which furniture could be transformed.
-"Our studio process started with evaluating the bigger ticket items—details like the living room feature wall, master bedroom upholstered bed, and toddler bunk bed—and then working our way toward to the smaller details like artwork, textile, and botanicals," she explains.
+"Our studio process started with evaluating the bigger ticket items—details like the living room feature wall, primary bedroom upholstered bed, and toddler bunk bed—and then working our way toward to the smaller details like artwork, textile, and botanicals," she explains.

-One big-ticket item that guided the design of a room was the master bed.
+One big-ticket item that guided the design of a room was the primary bed.
 Though it looks custom, Melling actually chose an IKEA Malm bed then used infill panels to expand the headboard from wall to wall.
 "The headboard is wrapped with foam and finished in a soft gray wool felt," she says.
 The bed is then flanked by wall-mounted Best units, which serve as nightstands.

 One of the biggest challenges when decorating a model home is styling without a homeowner in mind.
 To ensure the space felt inviting and personable, she designed with a narrative in mind.
 "To be honest, the story for the space was inspired by my own life with my husband, Quinn, and our daughter, Grayson, and a trip we took to Iceland together," she explains.

 The home itself provided the perfect canvas for Melling's design choices.
 "It helps to have a great home as a starting point," she admits, noting this space is "full of light, open and airy, rich in detail, and designed so that every inch counts."
 That's certainly true in the kitchen, which has a high ceiling and plenty of natural light.

 This layout frames two of Mellings greatest finds for the home: a Salmi glass table and Odger dining chairs, both from IKEA, which paired well with the blue chairs.